bassagan/etl-testing-fwk/tests/great_expectations/GX_README.md

-# Exercise 4: Implementing a New Data Source and Expectations for the Clean Bucket
+# Exercise 4: Playing with Great Expectations

 Welcome to the fifth exercise of our ETL Testing Framework tutorial!
 In this exercise, you'll learn how to implement a new data source for the clean bucket, add expectations for the data sources, and build and run checkpoints to ensure data quality.